 DO I NEED A VISA FOR ARGENTINA & BRASIL?

-Depending on which country you are a passport holder of, you may or may not need a visa to enter Argentina and Brazil.
-To find out more information and get your visa online in advance, see the links below for both Argentina and Brasil visa requirements.
+Depending on which country you are from, you may or may not need a visa to enter Argentina and Brazil.

 This destination can be visited all year round, however, the best time to visit Iguazu Falls is in the cooler winter months between May and September, which is also mid-season with fewer tourists.